vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 ### 2. Containment Procedures

-**Critical: Do NOT Power Off VMs.** If a VM is powered on, its files (VMDKs) are locked by the hypervisor.
+**Critical: Do NOT Power Off VMs or Reboot VMware ESX Hosts.** If a VM is powered on, its files (VMDKs) are locked by the hypervisor.
 Shutting down the VM releases these locks, potentially allowing ransomware to encrypt the files.
-Memory-resident malware is also lost on reboot.
+For BRICKSTORM specifically, memory-resident components (BRICKSTEAL's Tomcat servlet filter, active VSOCK tunneling state, decryption keys for nested TLS and DoH communications) are lost on reboot.
+Rebooting may also trigger the malware's self-deletion routines, destroying evidence of the intrusion's scope and data exfiltration.

 **Isolate at Network Level.** Block affected systems' outbound connectivity and known C2 infrastructure.
 For storage, isolate the SAN/iSCSI network rather than unmounting datastores.